 At the time, Ness was under the impression the NorShor would reopen in 2015.
 It would take another three years.

 Before Ness became involved in Homegrown, he was a founder of the Bridge Syndicate, a sort of networking group for young professionals that strived to increase cultural and economic opportunities in the Twin Ports.
 The Bridge Syndicate was the nonprofit organization that took over Homegrown at the end of 2005 and kept it alive.
 Seven years later, Homegrown was ready to stand on its own.

-“It was fun to be a part of those meetings and the political wonkiness of it,” says Raschick.
+“It was fun to be a part of those meetings and the political wonkiness of it,” Raschick said.
 “To see the formation of the board of directors and the developing of a structure that would be more organized, but still allow the spontaneity of Homegrown to exist.”

 Around the same time, DJ Starfire returned to the airwaves.
 Scott Lunt had hosted two shows on KUMD in 2009, The Local and The Lounge, before taking an extended break.
 Upon returning he launched a new show, North Country Jukebox, which he continues to host every other week in rotation with his longtime band mate Ted Anderson.

 Homegrown’s 15th anniversary saw the festival grow to 184 acts — 173 bands, 10 DJs and one fire-spinning group.
 It was also the first year of what would later be called “Westside Wednesday,” a night of music exclusively in the West Duluth and West End neighborhoods.
 In the inaugural year, however, it was held on Tuesday.